lidofinance/lido-ethereum-sdk/examples/rewards/README.md

 });
 ```

-### Calculating information about rewards from subgraph without using the formula
+### Retrieve reward history for the chosen account using the Subgraph indexer (alternative way)

 [Implementation example](./src/rewardsSubgraph.ts)